 Dubai is the city of dreams.
 Over the past two decades or so, Dubai’s taken center stage in the world’s economy, attracting ambitious entrepreneurs from across the globe.

-From a humble desert city into an energetic metropolitan hub, Dubai’s the abode for some of the highest number of expats in the world.
+From a humble desert city to an energetic metropolitan hub, Dubai’s the abode for some of the highest number of expats in the world.
 This isn’t surprising as the city offers a superior quality of life, unsurpassed infrastructure, and plenty of cultural activities.
-The result is thousands of individuals asking about the steps for a free zone company setup in Dubai.

--Dubai and the UAE have top-notch infrastructure that facilitates business growth, enhances your quality of life, makes commuting easy and offers accommodation of all types.
+The UAE has top-notch infrastructure that facilitates business growth, enhances your quality of life, makes commuting easy, and offers accommodation of all types.
 In fact, according to the BCG Decoding Global Talent series, Dubai ranked sixth across the world for digital talent, and as the fourth-best relocation spot as per The Relocation Report by Money.co.uk.

-An Onshore Entity is created for business on the mainland, or in other terms, outside the free zone.
+An onshore entity is created for business on the mainland, or in other terms, outside the free zone.
 This includes a partnership firm, a limited liability company (LLC), a limited partnership firm, a private joint stock company (PJSC), or a public joint stock company.

 Let’s look at how the two differ from one another.

-With a company set up in Dubai free zone, entrepreneurs are fully exempt from Corporate Tax for up to 50 years from the date of inception, based on renewal terms.
+With a company set up in the Dubai free zone areas, entrepreneurs are exempt from certain activities from the levy of Corporate Tax.
 Onshore entities do not get tax exemption, but the tax rate at large is 0%.

 In a free zone, companies can conduct 100% repatriation of profits, whereas some sectors are excluded from an onshore entity.